|

 are good views, west to Mount Tamalpais, and uphill to Mount Livermore's

 summit.
-Under a few pines at 1.8 miles, Northridge Trail ends at a T junction.
+Under a few pines at 1.8 miles, North Ridge Trail meets the path to the summit.

 Turn right, following the sign to Mount Livermore.